Monte9/math-golf-game/README.md

 ## Contributing

 This project follows Next.js 16 best practices.
 For detailed architecture patterns, coding standards, and AI agent context, see [AGENTS.md](./AGENTS.md).

+## Documentation

+Project documentation is maintained in the `docs/` folder:

+- **Architecture specs**: Design decisions and implementation details for major features
+- **Before committing**: Update relevant docs to reflect your changes

 ## Learn More